Trout Fishing In The Rain – Is It Better?

 Trout fishing in the rain can be great for rainbow trout

-Trout fishing in the rain can be great for big rainbow trout that will feed heavily on all the food being washed into the river.
+Fishing for rainbow trout in the rain can be excellent since they will feed heavily on all the food being washed into the river.

-There are 5 reasons why trout fishing in the rain can be very good.
+There are five reasons why fishing for trout in the rain can be very good.

 1. Raindrops can knock insects out of the air and into the water.
-The rain can also knock the insects off the vegetation, off the leaves and grasses along the riverbank, and into the river.
-This influx of food can trigger a trout feeding frenzy.
+The rain can also knock the insects off the vegetation, off the leaves and grasses along the riverbank.
+This influx of food in the river can trigger a trout-feeding frenzy.

-2. The rain washes in nutrients and small particles, including small insects on the ground, and all kinds of debris that the small baitfish will start to feed on.
-This triggers a chain reaction, since the baitfish are feeding and losing some of their cautiousness to feed on all the new food, the bigger predator trout will start to get active and start feeding on the baitfish and anything else that drifts past them.
+2. The rain washes in nutrients and small particles, including small insects like ants on the ground, and all kinds of debris that the small baitfish will start to feed on.
+This triggers a chain reaction, since the baitfish are feeding and losing some of their cautiousness to feed on all the new food, the bigger predator trout will start to get active and start feeding on the baitfish.

-3. The water becomes less clear and that allows the trout to become less cautious and they feed more which makes it easier to catch them.
-Big trout may move out from their hiding spots around log jams and into the open when the water becomes less clear.
+3. The water becomes less clear, and that allows the trout to become less cautious, and they feed more so they are easier to catch.
+Big trout may move out from their hiding spots around log jams and into the open when the water becomes less clear, so they are more accessible to anglers.

-5. Another possible reason that trout fishing in the rain is better is that the trout may feed more with less pressure on them since most anglers will head for their vehicles before or when the rain starts.
+5. Another possible reason that trout fishing is better in the rain is that the trout may feed more with less fishing pressure on them since most anglers will head for their vehicles before or when the rain starts.

-Best Tactics For Trout Fishing In The Rain
+Best Tactics For Catching Trout In The Rain

-If it’s a light rain most trout fishing tactics will probably still work but as the rain gets heavier and the river clarity starts to drop some tactics might work better than others.
+If it’s a light rain, most trout fishing tactics will probably still work, but as the rain gets heavier and the river clarity starts to drop, some methods of fishing might work better than others.

 I use all kinds of methods to help my clients hook more trout and I discuss them in my article Trout Fishing 101: Learn Guide Tips And Tactics For More Trout.